 The Fund's financial assets at fair value through profit or loss consist of fixed income securities, mutual funds, hedge funds and equity securities, the values of which are determined by market forces and there is accordingly a risk that market prices can change in a way that is adverse to the Fund's performance.
-An increase or decrease of 100 basis points in the prices of fixed income securities, mutual funds, hedge funds and equity securities, with all other variables remaining constant, as at the reporting date would have increased or decreased net assets, respectively, by \$474,972 (2021: \$532,171).
+An increase or decrease of 100 basis points in the prices of exchange traded funds, fixed income securities, mutual funds, hedge funds and equity securities, with all other variables remaining constant, as at the reporting date would have increased or decreased net assets, respectively, by \$503,959 (2022: \$474,972).